Restaurant margins and ratios: everything you need to know

 Are you about to open a restaurant?
 Or looking to take stock of your finances?
 You've come to the right place!

 Keeping a close eye on the profitability of your business is essential if you want to remain profitable over the long term.
-In this article, discover all the essential indicators (margins, figures, ratios) that a restaurateur needs to know, and what they are used for.
+In this article, we list the essential indicators (margins, figures, ratios) that a restaurateur needs to know, and what they are used for.

 Why are margins and ratios important in the restaurant business?